For our approach, starting a new game requires that we respond to a button press. This means setting up a system to handling button interactions.

 All of the techniques used to initialize the new materials for the button have been explored earlier in this course.

 The button that will allow the user to end their game or start a new game will change materials on hover to indicate to the user that it is clickable.
-We've already added the materials to our app builder, which allows us to query them in the new button_interaction_system
+We've already added the materials to our app builder, which allows us to query them in the new button_interaction_system.

-used for the button.
+For the interaction_query we'll ask for an Interaction (which can be Clicked, Hovered, or None) as well as a mutable handle to the ColorMaterial used for the button.
 We'll use this to change the material used to display the button.

-Finally we need mutable access to the RunState
+Finally we need mutable access to the RunState state machine.

 fn button_interaction_system(